Eclipses

 Type of Solar Eclipses

-- The type of eclipse that occurs depends on the position of the observer in relation to these three shadows.
+- The type of eclipse that occurs depends on the position of the observer about these three shadows.

 - In a total eclipse, the observer is located in the umbra, the darkest part of the shadow.